3. Deploying Apollo Client

 Our Catstronauts app is now fully running in production, which means it's available for the world to see.
 Pretty exciting.
 And maybe a little scary.

-Fortunately, we've got just the thing to help you feel more confident as you add new features, fix bugs, and make changes to your schema.
-It's called Apollo GraphOS, and you can jump into the very first course right away: Getting started with GraphOS.
+Fortunately, we've got just the thing to help you feel more confident as you add new features, fix bugs, and grow your schema.
+In the Voyage series, you'll use Apollo GraphOS to turn your API into a —a federated API that's built to scale.

 Thanks for joining us on this side quest, and we look forward to seeing you next time!